telerik/nativescript-cloud/README.md

  * Cleans all AWS CodeCommit data and build machines artefacts if they exist.
  * @param {ICleanupProjectDataBase} cleanupProjectData Data needed for project cleaning.
  * @returns {Promise<ICleanupProjectResult>} Information about the cleanup.
 It includes AWS CodeCommit result and the result from the cleanup on each build machine.
- * If the promise is rejected the error will contain cleanupTaskId property.
+ * If the promise is rejected the error will contain cloudOperationId property.
  */
 cleanupProject(cleanupProjectData: ICleanupProjectDataBase): Promise<ICleanupProjectResult>;
 ```